FernandoMeri/TryHackMe-PreSecurity.md/README.md

   - How resources (images, scripts) are requested from the server.
 - **Application in pentesting**:
   - Analyzing source code to find hidden endpoints or sensitive data.
   - Identifying entry points for attacks such as XSS or injections.

+## Day 4 - [2025/09/20]
+### Section 3 completed: How The Web Works
+- **Modules completed:**
+  - HTTP in Detail
+  - How Websites Work
+  - DNS in Detail
+  - Putting it all together
+- **Skills acquired**:
+  - Analysis of HTTP/HTTPS requests and headers.
+  - Source code inspection (HTML, CSS, JS).
+  - DNS resolution and its impact on security.
+- **Next step**: Section 4 - “Linux Fundamentals.”